 Stevens Competition

-The Stevens Competition was founded in 1972 to provide an opportunity for aspiring architectural glass artists, designers, and craftsmen to compete in a format which simulates the process typically undertaken in order to obtain a commercial commission.
-Entrants are required to develop a design to a specific client brief and provide Artistic and Technical Statements defining the concept behind their design and how the design would be realised.
-They may also fabricate a sample panel to illustrate the design and their level of craftsmanship.
-The designs are assessed by a panel of experts in the field of architectural glass and a range of prizes are awarded in three classes of entry.
+The Stevens Competition was established to provide an opportunity for aspiring architectural glass artists, designers, and craftsmen to compete in a format which simulates the process typically undertaken in order to obtain a commercial commission.
+Entrants were required to develop a design to a specific client brief and provide Artistic and Technical Statements defining the concept behind their design and how the design would be realised.
+They could also fabricate a sample panel to illustrate the design and their level of craftsmanship.
+The designs were assessed by a panel of experts in the field of architectural glass.

-The Competition is organised by The Worshipful Company of Glaziers and Painters of Glass, which was founded in 1328 and remains dedicated to the art and craft of stained glass.
-In recent times the emphasis has moved from the protection of the personal economic welfare of Glaziers to the preservation of the heritage of stained glass and the support of continuing high standards.
+The Competition was organised by The Worshipful Company of Glaziers and Painters of Glass.
+The Company made its first appearance in written records in 1364-65 during the reign of Edward III, when the emphasis was on the protection of the personal economic welfare of Glaziers.
+However, in more recent times the focus has shifted to the preservation of the heritage of stained glass and to the support of education in architectural glass art, design and conservation.

-For further details on the history of the competition see - The Stevens Competition - A short history by Liveryman Clive Osborne
+The competition, which began in 1932, was known as the Stevens Completion from 1972.
+For further details on the history of the competition see - The Stevens Competition - A short history by Clive Osborne

 Stevens Competition Commissions

-Since 1987 entrants to the competition have been given details of a specific location around which to create their design.
-In the early years this was often a theoretical location, but the competition now joins forces with a different organisation each year to present entrants with a site specific location.
-This offers the exciting possibility of a design being commissioned, which for many of those taking part will represent their first large scale commercial project.
+From 1987 entrants to the competition were given details of a specific location around which to create their designs.
+In the early years this was often a theoretical location, but subsequently the competition joined forces with a different organisation each year to present entrants with a site specific location.
+This offered the exciting possibility of a design being commissioned, which for many of those taking part represented their first large scale commercial project.

 The 2024 Stevens Competition is a co-operation between the Glaziers’ and the Oriental Club in the West End of London.
 In a departure from usual practice, entries will be invited from the winners of the 2016 to 2023 Stevens Competitions and the artists commissioned to deliver their design for each of these years.
 This approach is in celebration of the fact that a commission has been awarded in each of these years.